bridgetownrb/bridgetown-prismic/README.md

 end
 ```

-Just remember to put all your colons and commas in the right places! 😅
+Just remember to put all your colons, commas, and parentheses in the right places! 😅

 ### Trying Out Your Models